helps people win back their lives

 Grand Rapids Alcohol Laws

 In Michigan, many laws regulate the consumption, possession, and sale of alcohol.
 Because the penalties for violating Michigan alcohol laws are so serious, speaking with an experienced Grand Rapids DUI lawyer if you have been charged with an alcohol-related offense is important.
-Below is an overview of Michigan’s alcohol laws.Alcohol Related Laws
+Below is an overview of Michigan's alcohol laws.Alcohol-Related Laws in Michigan

 In Michigan, as well as the rest of the United States, the legal age to purchase and consume alcoholic beverages is 21.
 The law does allow 18-year-olds to work as a server or bartender in a restaurant that serves alcohol.
 They may also handle alcoholic beverages, such as beer, wine, and liquor, in a supermarket or package store.

-Michigan’s Zero Tolerance laws make it illegal for minors to drive a vehicle with a blood alcohol content of .02% or higher.
+Michigan's Zero Tolerance laws make it illegal for minors to drive a vehicle with a blood alcohol content of .02% or higher.
+There are certain exceptions to this law, such as when the consumption of alcohol is part of a religious ceremony.
 The penalties for a Zero Tolerance conviction include fines and community service.